solifice/Rclone-Shorthands-Python/README.md

 # Rclone Shorthands

+**Use at your own risk.
+I am not responsible for any consequences.**

 ## About
 **Rclone** is an open-source command-line program that provides a unified interface to manage files and directories across various cloud storage services and other remote file systems.
 It is designed to work with a wide range of cloud storage providers, making it a versatile tool for data synchronization, transfer, and backup.
 [Know More](https://rclone.org/)